 The main objectives of the OHF are: to foster, promote, encourage the sport of amateur hockey; provide opportunities for all players to play the sport; promote the orderly development of all categories, and to coordinate and conduct competitions for Branch, Regional and National Championships.

-The strategic plan of the OHF is to provide administrative resources, coordinate programs, services and events for hockey participants and the membership at large.
+The strategic plan of the OHF is to provide administrative resources, coordinate programs, services and events for hockey participants and the Member Partners.

 On an annual basis the OHF will coordinate approximately fifteen Branch, Regional and National Championship events.
 While rewarding dedication and hard work through the Bursary Program and Awards Program.